mcpalumbo/fasttarget/README.md

    - Optionally provide a filter file (TSV format) to exclude ubiquitous compounds from graph generation.
    - Uses MetaGraphTools Docker container to analyze the metabolic network.
    - **Note:** This is useful if you prefer to use an external SBML instead of a Pathway Tools automatically generated model.
+   - ⚠️ **IMPORTANT:** Gene IDs in your SBML file must match the locus tags in your GenBank file for correct mapping.
+Inconsistent gene identifiers will result in failed mapping and missing data in the final results.

 6. **Offtarget Analysis:**
    - `offtarget.human`: Set to `True` to enable human offtarget analysis.